jpommerening/node-lazystream/README.md

 > `Error: EMFILE, too many open files`
 > ─ *node*

-This package provides two classes based on the node's new streams API (or `readable-stream` if you are using node a node version earlier than 0.10):
+This package provides two classes based on the node's Streams3 API (courtesy of `readable-stream` to ensure a stable version).

 ## Class: lazystream.Readable